 However, a word of caution – this trail is not suitable for novices, or for those uncomfortable with lofty heights.
 Additionally, if you're not a planner, this might not be the excursion for you, as the ridge demands a full day of dedicated commitment.

 If that sounds like too much, consider the hike to Rampestreken viewpoint instead.
-It's actually the final stretch of the Romsdalseggen trail, but you can hike there and back from Åndalsnes in about two hours.
+It's actually the final stretch of the Romsdalseggen trail, but you can hike there and back from Åndalsnes in about 2.5 hours.

 This one still requires a decent level of physical fitness, though.
 It's a steep climb!
 You could instead take the cable car up and walk down, or vice-versa if you prefer.